 qubits could be interesting to facilitate QPE ground energy estimation, as taking:

-ensures that any of the $2e+1$ corresponding values of $l$ that satisfy eq. \eqref{e} (i.e. that are $e$-accurate w.r.t. $l_0$) lead to ground energy estimates that are closer to $E_0$ than the chemical accuracy.
-This can be leveraged in order to increase the probability of measuring chemically accurate phases $P(|l - l_0| \leq e) = \sum_{l = l_0-e}^{l_0+e}P(l)$ but comes with the challenges mentioned in section \ref{sec:gd_estim}.
-We suggest a complementary and constructive method which overcomes these issues and helps for further ground state projection: perform a reduced number of shots of QPE circuits with $N = N_{\rm min}(t)+a$ phase qubits, for each $a \in \{0, 1,2,3\}$, and keep for the rest of the process the $a$ value that provides the most efficient $l^*$ (i.e. the case that provides the lower variance around $l^*$, together with a high probability associated to the a window of size $2e+1$). \item \textbf{$\ket{\psi_{\rm init}}$ condition (section \ref{sec:init}).} We analyze in detail the behaviors of $|f(\theta_j^{(t)}-\frac{l}{2^N})|^2$ and $P(l)$ in the integer $l$-direction, going further than the works in Refs. \cite{Travaglione_2001, bauer2025postvariationalgroundstateestimation}.
-While not summarized here, we highlight the fundamental conditions on $\ket{\psi_{\rm init}}$ that must be satisfied for $l^*$ to be equal to $l_0$, eq.~\eqref{l*=l0}, and for subsequent ground state projection following the $l^*$ measurement.
+ensures that any of the $2e+1$ corresponding values of $l$ that satisfy \eqref{e} (i.e. that are $e$-accurate w.r.t. $l_0$) lead to ground energy estimates that are closer to $E_0$ than the chemical precision.
+This can be leveraged in order to increase the probability of measuring chemically precise phases $P(|l - l_0| \leq e) = \sum_{l = l_0-e}^{l_0+e}P(l)$ or, in other terms, to increase the confidence level related to the chemical precise confidence interval $|l - l_0| \leq e$.
+But this comes with the challenges mentioned in section \ref{sec:gd_estim}.
+We suggest a complementary and constructive method which overcomes these limitations and helps for further ground state projection: perform a reduced number of shots of QPE circuits with $N = N_{\rm min}(t)+a$ phase qubits, for each $a \in \{0, 1,2,3\}$, and keep for the rest of the process the $a$ value that provides the most efficient $l^*$ (i.e. the case that provides the lowest variance around $l^*$, together with a high probability associated to the a window (or interval) of size $2e+1$). \item \textbf{$\ket{\psi_{\rm init}}$ condition (section \ref{sec:init}).} We analyze in detail the behaviors of $|f(\theta_j^{(t)}-\frac{l}{2^N})|^2$ and the probability $P(l)$ in the integer $l$-direction, going further than the works in \cite{Travaglione_2001, bauer2025postvariationalgroundstateestimation}.
+While not summarized here, we highlight the fundamental conditions on $\ket{\psi_{\rm init}}$ that must be satisfied for $l^*$ to be equal to $l_0$, ~\eqref{l*=l0}, and for subsequent ground state projection following the $l^*$ measurement.
 Finally, we propose `average' and approximate conditions, that can be more or less loose according to the case but have the virtue for providing an idea of the required `quality' of the QPE initial state $\ket{\psi_{\rm init}}$.
-The first condition fosters a good ground energy estimation:
+The first condition is related to ground energy estimation: